SunnyViewTech/docs/my-website/docs/Dollars-MOTS/getstarted.md

 ![](../img/2024_01_06_13_44_51.png)

-Motions generated will appear in the list on the right.
-Clicking on the text in this list will replay the corresponding motion.
+Generated motions will appear in the list on the right side of the frontend program.
+Clicking on an item in this list will replay the corresponding motion.s

 ![](../img/2024_01_06_13_48_32.png)